juan-rey/relb/README.md

 ## Acknowledgments

 RELB uses Hovik Melikyan's C++ Portable Types Library (PTypes) originally from [http://www.melikyan.com/](http://www.melikyan.com/).
-Slightly patched version for compilation with modern C++ compilers can be found at https://github.com/juan-rey/ptypes
+A patched version, updated for compatibility with modern C++ compilers, is available here: https://github.com/juan-rey/ptypes

 ## Limitations

+- RELB only supports TCP connections; UDP is not supported.
+- IPv6 is not yet supported.
 - On Linux, the number of connections is limited by `FD_SETSIZE` (commonly 1024) and system resources.
 - On Windows, limits are mainly the available ephemeral ports (49152–65535) and system resources.